backecho/learngit/readme.txt

-git is a dirstributed version control system git is a free software
+git is a dirstributed version control system git is free software distribued under the GPL